-The insurance industry leads the way in the adoption of BI tools followed closely by technology and business services.
-Gartner, a leading BI service provider, estimates worldwide revenue for BI software and products will reach over $22.8 billion by 2020.
+The insurance industry leads the way in adopting BI tools followed closely by technology and business services.
+Gartner, a leading BI service provider, estimates that BI software and products worldwide will reach over $22.8 billion by 2020.
 IQ Blade, another BI service provider, estimates that clients who use their services see a 24 percent increase in sales.

 Why is Business Intelligence Important?